Spasmodic dysphonia: Differential diagnosis

 Because spasmodic dysphonia shares many characteristics with other voice disorders, misdiagnosis frequently occurs.
 A common misdiagnosis is muscle tension dysphonia, a functional voice disorder that results from use of the voice, rather than a structural abnormality.
 Some parameters can help guide the clinician towards a decision.
 In muscle tension dysphonia, the vocal folds are typically hyperadducted in a constant way, not in a spasmodic way.
 Additionally, the voice difficulties found in spasmodic dysphonia can be task specific, as opposed to those found in muscle tension dysphonia.
 Being able to differentiate between muscle tension dysphonia and spasmodic dysphonia is important because muscle tension dysphonia typically responds well to behavioral voice treatment, but spasmodic dysphonia does not.
 This is crucial to avoid providing inappropriate treatment, but in some cases, a trial of behavioral voice treatment can also be helpful to establish a differential diagnosis.

 Spasmodic dysphonia can also be misdiagnosed as voice tremor.
 The movements that are found in this disorder are typically rhythmic in nature, as opposed to the muscle spasms of spasmodic dysphonia.
-It is important to note that voice tremor and spasmodic dysphonia can co-occur in some patients.
+Voice tremor and spasmodic dysphonia can co-occur in some patients.

 Differential diagnosis is particularly important for determining appropriate interventions, as the type and cause of the disorder determine the most effective treatment.
 Differences in treatment effectiveness are present even between the types of spasmodic dysphonia.
 Diagnosis of spasmodic dysphonia is often delayed due to these challenges, which in turn presents difficulties in choosing the proper interventions.